Chat Button

 • Not accept financial aid from the host institution and report all outside financial aid resources to the Office of Financial Aid.

-• Allow COSC to discuss enrollment, financial aid, and any academically related issues with the host institution.
+• Allow Charter Oak to discuss enrollment, financial aid, and any academically related issues with the host institution.

-• Repay unearned portions of financial aid as a result of a return of Title IV calculation or if credits are not transferred back to COSC.
+• Repay unearned portions of financial aid as a result of a return of Title IV calculation or if credits are not transferred back to Charter Oak.

 • Complete a new consortium agreement each semester.